imaginando/imaginando.github.io/vs/layer-manager.md

 ```

-So now, that we have a centered circle being drawn on the preview, let's take advantage of the built in variables so we can control alpha, color, brightness and add parameters so we can control the circle x, y position and radius.
+So now that we have a centered circle drawn in the preview, let's take advantage of the built-in variables, so we can control alpha, color, and brightness.
+Then add parameters to control the circle's x, y position and radius.

 ```
 /*